cjrh/sqllogformatter/README.md

 # sqllogformatter

-A Python logging Formatter subclass for messages with SQL queries
+A Python logging Formatter subclass for messages with SQL queries.
+This package is intended for use during development, not production.

 ## Demo